IBM-Watson/design-guide/language/ui-patterns/01-documentation/00-getting-started/index.md

 Styling for projects is done through [Sass](http://sass-lang.com).
 No CSS files are included intentionally.
 The styling that is available is basic and will not fit all projects; teams should include designers and developers to flesh out the styling of a project.
 What *is* provided are a set of patterns that encapsulate the design guidelines presented within the Watson Design Guide that are customizable to a project's needs within those guidelines.

-All styling is written following our [Sass and CSS Development Guidelines](/guidelines/development/sass).
+All styling is written following our Sass and CSS Development Guidelines *(coming soon)*.

 The Pattern Library is best used when it is customized for the needs of a given project.
 [Settings](/ui-patterns/documentation/settings) for customization are provided by [Toolkit](https://github.com/at-import/toolkit), so a project's main Sass file should be set up as follows: